cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Operations Security, commonly known as OpSec, identifies critical information, and if/how it may be used by opponents or enemies.
 OpSec measures can reduce security risks.

-## Org Owner

-A Cobalt term for users who have top-level (sudo) administrative privileges for their organizations in the Cobalt app.

 ## Pentest